johanafl/Master/README.md

-# Master
+# Analytic description for synchronization of two-level quantum systems
 Code for master project in computational science.